vcerny01/website/content/notes/_index.md

 ## Importing

-Most of my notes are imported from Roam, usually via a [small python script](https://github.com/vcerny01/rmdc), which works on top of Roam's markdown export.
+Some of my notes are imported from Roam, usually via this [small python script](https://github.com/vcerny01/rmdc), which works on top of Roam's markdown export.
 Among other things, this script basically selects a group of related notes and removes all ties they have to notes outside of that group.
-This may create some awkward situations in my notes sometimes.

-I import only something, not all is worth sharing

 ## Languages

 Most of my notes are in English, ale některé jsou v češtině.

-## Copyright

-In my notes, I often quote the sources extensively.
-Just let me know if you're the copyright holder and don't like something about it.